Create Your First Peptide

 Install to Home Screen

 Add Peptide Tracker to your home screen for the best experience.
-It launches faster and works offline.
+It launches faster, feels more app-like, and works offline.

 Log Immediately

 Log your dose right after you take it.
-This ensures accurate tracking and prevents forgetting.
+That keeps timestamps accurate and prevents catch-up guesswork later.

 Use the Week View